Sarah E. Thomas PagelsPartner

-Sarah Thomas Pagels is a Senior Associate at LLG.
+Sarah Thomas Pagels is a Partner at LLG.
 She joined LLG after 10 years in private practice at an AmLaw100 firm, specializing in product liability defense and commercial litigation.
 She has second chaired two trials – one to a complete defense verdict and the other dismissed at the close of the Plaintiff’s case.
 She has first-chaired three felony gun cases as part of the Milwaukee County District Attorneys’ Pro Bono program.

 Her passion for fairness and justice for others started early – growing up a preacher’s kid has made her both passionate and compassionate about her clients and their problems.
 She has been negotiating and advocating for herself, her family and friends since she was in kindergarten, always seeking to find the solution that is reasonable, fair and just.

 While perfectly comfortable in the courtroom, Sarah recognizes the need to seek creative and cost-effective solutions for her clients, including counseling clients on risk avoidance and mitigation, as well as engaging in alternative dispute resolution.
 She also has extensive experience managing the discovery process, with a specialty in leading a team of attorneys and paralegals in high volume, document intensive cases, utilizing technology to manage costs and locate key facts.
 She focuses on the details while keeping the big picture in mind.

 - Managed team of lawyers and paralegals to coordinate review, analysis and production of 1000s of electronic documents in multiple different e-discovery platforms for use in discovery summary judgment motions and at trial.

 - Managed team of lawyers and paralegals to coordinate motion practice and discovery process for multiple supplier and manufacturer clients in the E.D.
 Pa MDL 875 for asbestos litigation.